“Cultures and people must engage via literature and the arts, not through politicians.”

 Wolpé’s translations of the iconic Iranian poet Forugh Farrokhzad, Sin, is now in its fourth printing and was awarded the prestigious Lois Roth Persian Translation Award in 2010.
 Her co-translation of Walt Whitman’s Song of Myself into Persian (with Mohsen Emadi) was commissioned by the University of Iowa’s International Program as the first ever literary translation of Whitman’s masterpiece.

 Wolpé has performed her poems and translations with world renowned musicians at Quincy Jones Presents series on Broad Stage, Skirball Cultural Center Series, Los Angeles Aloud, and LACMA stage, among others.
-Her writings have been translated into eleven languages, and a collection of her poems in Spanish, Cómo Escribir una Canción de Amor, is forthcoming from Olifante Press in Spain (July 2017).
-Her work is included in numerous American and international anthologies and journals of poetry and fiction, including PBS Frontline, Guernica, The Best American Poetry blog, Callaloo, and World Literature Today.
+Her writings have been translated into eleven languages, and her work has appeared in numerous American and international anthologies and journals of poetry and fiction, including PBS Frontline, Guernica, The Best American Poetry blog, Callaloo, and World Literature Today.
 She has taught poetry and literary translation at Stonecoast’s MFA program, and travels internationally as a poet and public speaker.
 She is based in Los Angeles.

 Sholeh Wolpé’s full list of publications: Publications